nradulovic/mcp/README.md

 setting is specified in file `mdrv.c` in data structure called `g__default_config` in structure membere `quarter_period_us`.
 The time is specified in __us__.

+## Clock stability and accuracy

+This firmware uses High Speed External (HSE) oscillator clock as its main clock source.
+This clock is used to derive all peripheral clocks and software timeouts.

+On the Discovery Kit board HSE oscillator is connected to X2 crystal.
+There is no information available which part numbers are used (Bill of Materials is not accessible on manufacturers site).
+The markings on the crystal are: `8.000s3Z`.
+Unfortunately, information on crystal marking is also not available.

+The only fact that is known about used crystal is that must fulfill the USB 2.0 specification for clock accuracy.
+The USB 2.0 specification states that for full-speed communications, the data rate is specified to be 12 Mbps +/- 0.25%.

+This means, that the used crystal has at least +/- 0.25% accuracy.
+As for stability of the clock, no information is available.